PySean/mutools/premutect/README.md

             Take note that these parameters can be specified *in any order*.
 - `-p`

-  `--picard_path`: The complete path to the picard jar file, defaults to a file
+  `--picard_path`: The complete path to the picard jar file.
-                   called "picard.jar" in the working directory.
+                   *Default*: A file called picard.jar in the working directory.

 ###Example Usage
 ```